spencerjirehcebrian/weaver/README.md

 # Weaver 🕸️

-A modern, real-time code collection and collaboration tool that helps developers gather, organize, and share code snippets across their development environment.
+A modern, real-time code collection and collaboration tool that helps developers gather, and share code snippets, directories and repositories across their development environment.
+Meant to be used for feeding your context and code to LLMs for better results.

 > ⚠️ **Development Status**: This project is in early development and is not yet stable.
 APIs and features may change significantly between versions.
 Use at your own risk.